XXXX-ai/Epstein_automatic/README.md

 ```

 The script will read `Name.txt`, perform searches and write timestamped lines to `Log.log`.
+The `Name.txt` file is already filled with 100 names of French celebrities (modify it at your leisure)

 **Troubleshooting**
 - TIMEOUT / results not loaded: